RetroDECK/ES-DE/USERGUIDE-DEV.md

 If you really insist on not placing your games into the ES-DE standard directory structure, a much better solution is to symlink the game directories into the standard directory.
 In this way you don't need to make a custom es_systems.xml file and any additional emulators and other configuration added to future ES-DE releases will just work after upgrading.

-This is an example of symlinking the Super Nintendo game directory on Unix and macOS:
+This is an example of symlinking the Super Nintendo game directory on Linux and macOS:
 ```
 cd ~/ROMs
 ln -s ~/my_games/super_nintendo/ snes